Execution Process

 Weekly execution rhythm

-Continuous visibility
+Continuous visibility into progress

 Adjustable scope at all times